hrvthzslt/personal-site/content/posts/running-rhyming-language-model-in-a-container-because-i-dont-have-a-gpu-anyway/index.md

 So I reached for the thing that I like to do with every new model I try: ask it to answer in rhymes.

-**Ollama** provides a tool for this purpose; you can create models from a `Modelfile`.
+**Ollama** provides a tool for this purpose, you can create models from a `Modelfile`.
 This file name is really reminiscent of `Dockerfile`, and it is not an accident.

 The `Modelfile` I created currently looks like this: